belhard33/GD03/README.md

 From our data file collected over several days, we wanted to:

 (Tasmiya)
-Count the number of tweets
+//Count the number of tweets
-Calculate the average word length
+//Calculate the average word length
-Count the # of words in a tweet text
+//Count the # of words in a tweet text

 (Tianyi)
-Look at @ mentions
+//Look at @ mentions

 (Brittney)
-Count the # of hashtags used
+//Count the # of hashtags used
-Count the # of unique hashtags
+//Count the # of unique hashtags
-Highlight the most frequently used hashtags
+//Highlight the most frequently used hashtags

 (Sowjanya)